 Yes.
 This is known as draping.
 You will be covered by a sheet and blanket.
 The therapist only uncovers the part of your body being worked on.

 This depends on the type of massage and the depth of the strokes.
 A light, relaxing massage that doesn’t probe very deep into the muscles, shouldn’t hurt.
 With that being said, there is a ‘feels good’ hurt and an ‘ouch, stop it’ hurt.
 A good massage, even a really deep tissue massage, should always stay in the ‘feels good’ hurt range.
+Pain can be an indicator that the muscle is possibly injured or inflamed and I can adjust the pressure.
+Also, pain can cause you to tighten up and cancel the relaxing effects of the massage.
+The most effective and deepest massage always works with your body’s natural response, not against it.

+“Some is better than none.”
 What does that mean?
 Well, it varies from person to person.
 If you are just looking for some occasional relaxation, then a session every 3-6 weeks may be fine for you.
 However, if you are looking to address a specific condition, then it is recommended to go more frequently at first and then slowly taper down to a maintenance schedule.
 Sometimes more frequent 30-minute sessions can be effective until your goals are met and a maintenance schedule is in place.
+The frequency of sessions will be determined after your treatment when there is a better understanding of your particular muscular issues.